dianaalvarezz/Simple-Job-Application/README.md

 ## Introduction

-This project is a simple number guessing game written in Python.
+This project is a simple number guessing game written in HTML and CSS.
 As someone who is just embarking on my journey into programming in Python, I created this game as a learning exercise.
 It's designed to be straightforward yet engaging, asking the player to guess a random number within a specified range.
 The complexity and the number of attempts are calculated based on the range size, offering a fun and interactive way to understand basic programming concepts.